 After passing all the controls and collecting your luggage you will enter the arrival hall.
 Take a turn to the right and you will see the check-in desks on your right.
-In the middle of the check-in hall, you will see a stand of Personal mobile operator.
-The desk of Personal is 24/7 open.
+Take the escalators on the left to the first level.
+In front of you, you will see the Personal store.
+Sometimes open, sometimes closed. 🙂 Last time at midday it was closed.

 Take your passport with you and ask to buy a SIM card, also called “chip” in Spanish.

 The mobile provider will give you a tourist SIM card to use in Argentina.
 This SIM card will cost you around 15 USD and includes a bundle for 30 days with 3GB of data and 30 minutes of international calls.

-Personal has a good and stable connection in Argentina.
-However, in the middle of the Pampas or Patagonia, there is often no connection.
+Personal has an excellent and stable connection in Argentina.
+However, there is often no connection in the middle of the Pampas or Patagonia.
 Argentina is a big country.

 Other options to get a SIM card in Argentina

 There are more options to get an Argentina SIM card.
 There are three mobile operators active in Argentina: Claro, Personal, and Movistar.
 The coverage of these mobile operators is quietly the same.
 As a tourist, you need to go to the mobile provider brand store.

 1. Go to an official mobile operator store: take your passport with you and ask for a SIM card, also called “chip” in Spanish.
 We suggest taking a prepaid SIM card in Buenos Aires.

 Claro: Tte.
 Gral.
 Juan Domingo Perón, 547 (near Plaza de Mayo) Closed in weekends.

 Personal: There is a store at Ezeiza airport in Buenos Aires.
 More info here.

 Movistar: Go to any Movistar store.
 Follow the steps here.

 2. Top-up the SIM card: You will have your local SIM card but without credit.
 Ask in the store to top-up the SIM card and the activation of an internet pack.